gatherworkshops/Building-with-jQuery/slideshow/webfoundations/title-page.md

 Note:
 Welcome to Building the Web!

-This workshop is designed to introduce you to the basics of web development through a few short coding challenges and the publishing of a one-page website.
+This workshop is designed to introduce you to the basics of web development through a few short coding challenges.

+By the end of the workshop you will have coded and published your very own web page!